anphonic/ej2-aspnetmvc-docs/src/maps/maps/legend.md

 ### Hide desired legend items

-Use the `ShowLegend` property in the `MapsColorMapping` class to show or hide the desired legend items in Maps.
-If the `ShowLegend` property is set to "**false**", the legend item will be hidden. otherwise, it will be visible.
+Use the `ShowLegend` property in the `MapsColorMapping` to show or hide the desired legend items in Maps.
+If the `ShowLegend` property is set to **false**, the legend item will be hidden. otherwise, it will be visible.

 {% aspTab template="maps/legendproperties/hidelegend", sourceFiles="hidelegend.cs" %}